 If you’re interested in helping people learn to live a healthier lifestyle, our Personal Training program could be ideal for you.
-This 300-hour program is designed to give students the knowledge and hands-on experience necessary to work in the personal training/exercise training profession.
-Emphasis is placed on the science of the human body including anatomy, physiology, kinesiology, and pathophysiology.
-Under the supervision of an experienced instructor, students are required to work one-on-one with gym clientele to develop and implement individual exercise programs, track clients’ progress, and demonstrate the effectiveness of the individual training program.
-Students receive training in the fundamental business skills that will prepare them for the personal health and fitness industry.
-Upon completion, students will be prepared to sit for industry-recognized exams required for certification as a Certified Personal Trainer (CPT).
+This 300-hour diploma program is designed to give Gwinnett College students the knowledge and hands-on experience necessary to work in the personal training/exercise training profession.
+Emphasis is placed on coursework that includes the science of the human body including anatomy, physiology, kinesiology, and pathophysiology.
+Under the supervision of an experienced school instructor, Personal Training program students are required to work one-on-one with gym clientele to develop and implement individual exercise programs, track clients’ progress, and demonstrate the effectiveness of the individual training program.
+Gwinnett College students receive training in the fundamental business skills that will prepare them for the personal health and fitness industry.
+Upon completion, Personal Training program students will be prepared to sit for industry-recognized exams required for certification as a Certified Personal Trainer (CPT).
 This curriculum is specifically geared toward the National Academy of Sports Medicine’s Certified Personal Trainer (NASM-CPT) exam

-Students must attend 75% of the total lecture hours and 100% of the hands-on hours to receive the Personal Training Certificate indicating completion of the program.
-Students who successfully complete the program will receive twenty-four continuing education units (CEU’s) applicable to the requirements set forth by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
+Gwinnett College students must attend 75% of the total class lecture hours and 100% of the hands-on hours to receive the Personal Training Certificate indicating completion of the program.
+Gwinnett College students who successfully complete the program will receive twenty-four continuing education units (CEU’s) applicable to the requirements set forth by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).

 This Personal Training Certificate program is approximately 60% lecture and 40% hands-on.
 During the hands-on component, students will work one-on-one with fitness center members as well as with small groups of members.

-Classroom Hours – The classroom component of this program consists of 180 hours spread over 12 weeks.
+Classroom Hours – The classroom component of this Personal Training certificate program consists of 180 hours spread over 12 weeks.
 The breakdown of these hours consists of:

 |Session||Number of Weeks||Course Names|